-J&J is currently out of stock at KSU, and Moderna booster dose availability is limited; therefore Pfizer is primarily being administered on campus at this time.
+J&J and Moderna are currently out of stock at KSU; therefore, Pfizer is primarily being administered on campus at this time.
 The FDA and CDC have also authorized “mix and match” booster doses, which means you may receive a Pfizer booster dose on campus, regardless of which vaccine type you received originally.

-Please bring your KSU ID and Vaccination Record Card with you.
-Without these two documents, you will not be able to receive your booster.
-Please park at the Church Lot on Campus Loop Road.
-You can view the Kennesaw Campus parking map here.
+Please bring your KSU ID, insurance card and Vaccination Record Card with you.
+Without these documents, you will not be able to receive your booster.

 The vaccines are a critical tool to help "Protect the Nest," and we strongly encourage everyone to take this step to advance the health and safety of our campus community.
 If you have additional questions after reviewing the FAQ, email email@example.com.